 Small business statistics indicate that most owners work hard to make their company succeed, particularly when they’re just starting out.
 Indeed, it’s not uncommon for bosses to work 60-hour weeks.
 Stats show a whopping 89% have a habit of working weekends, while 81% work nights.

 50% of all small businesses are operated from home.

 Given that 290 million people in the U.S.A. have access to the internet, it’s a lot easier to work from the comfort of your own home.
 This is especially true for sole proprietorships where owners don’t have to worry about finding space for multiple employees.
 However, one of the challenges of home-based businesses is running an effective marketing campaign, so owners need to be organized and advertising-savvy if they want to build a good customer base.

 Small businesses employ 59 million people in the U.S.A.

 US economy statistics show us that small businesses have always been an important part of both our culture and our success.
 They contribute to the local economy by bringing stability, jobs, and financial growth, and they can offer a more diverse inventory or specialize in unique services.
 Whether they remain small or grow into large corporations, these kinds of companies also contribute to the government’s budget through taxes.

 Small Business Growth Statistics & Small Business Financing

-According to the Bureau of Labor Statistics small business failure rate, the healthcare and social assistance industries are the most stable for start-ups, where 85% of businesses make it past the first year.
+According to the Bureau of Labor Statistics small business failure rate, the healthcare and social assistance industries are the most stable for startups.

 Tech, health, and energy are not the biggest industries out there, but right now they’re the most lucrative ones.
 If you planned to start your business in one of these sectors, your services are bound to be in high demand.